-As a dedicated steward of community health, Stony Brook is committed to helping individuals and community-based organizations gain access to healthcare services and live healthier lives.
+As a dedicated steward of community health, Stony Brook Medicine is committed to helping individuals and community-based organizations gain access to healthcare services and live healthier lives.
 This has manifested in a number of ways: partnering with other organizations in the community to provide workshops, lectures, seminars, and screenings; working with school districts to teach students about nutrition, exercise, and the dangers of tobacco; and providing child safety information to parents, educators, and school nurses.
-Each year the Medical Center reaches thousands of community members with cancer prevention education and cancer screenings.
+Each year, Stony Brook Medicine and Stony Brook University Cancer Center reach thousands of community members with cancer prevention education and cancer screenings.

 - Reaches underserved communities by identifying health issues and addressing healthcare disparities and promotes awareness, sensitivity, and knowledge among Stony Brook staff in dealing with diverse patient populations.